awsdocs/aws-amplify-console-user-guide/doc_source/server-side-rendering-amplify.md

    ```

 1. Rebuild your app\.
 You can now reference the environment variables you added, such as `process.env.MY_ENV_VAR`, in the app's Lambda functions\.

+### Lambda@Edge functions are created in the US East \(N\.
+Virginia\) Region<a name="nextjs-version-lambda-edge-funchtions"></a>

+When you deploy a Next\.js app, Amplify creates a Lambda@Edge function to customize the content that CloudFront delivers\.
+Lambda@Edge functions are created in the US East \(N\.
+Virginia\) Region, not the Region where your app is deployed\.
+This is a Lambda@Edge restriction\.
+For more information about Lambda@Edge functions, see [Restrictions on edge functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-restrictions.html) in the *Amazon CloudFront Developer Guide\.*

 ### Your Next\.js app uses unsupported features<a name="nextjs-version-support"></a>